YINI-lang/YINI-spec/YINI-Specification.md

 - **Added:** In lenient mode, inline object members MAY use `=` as an alternative to `:`.
 The canonical form remains `key: value`.
 - **Clarified:** In strict mode, inline object members MUST use `:`.
 Using `=` inside inline objects is invalid, whether mixed with `:` or used consistently.
 - **Clarified:** Tools and formatters SHOULD normalize inline object members to `:`.
 - **Changed:** Updated string concatenation rules.
 A concatenation expression MUST begin with a string literal.
 In strict mode, all operands MUST be string literals.
 In lenient mode, operands after the first string literal MAY be string literals, number literals, boolean literals, or null literals.
-A concatenation expression MAY span multiple source lines when the line break occurs after the `+` operator.
+A concatenation expression MAY span multiple source lines only when the line break occurs after the `+` operator; a line break before `+` is invalid.
 The `+` operator always produces a string, does not define numeric addition, and never permits lists or inline objects as operands.
 - **Clarified:** Missing values vs. trailing commas:
   * If the value is the keyword `null` (case-insensitive), or if a root-level or section-level member has no value after `=` in lenient mode, it is treated as **Null**.
   * Missing values inside lists or objects are not treated as `Null`.
 A trailing comma inside a list or object is permitted only in lenient mode and is ignored; in strict mode it is an error.